 As a public health precaution, it is routinely recommended that people avoid swimming in rivers, streams and harbour areas for at least 48 hours after a heavy rainfall.
 For flood events, this should be at least 72 hours after rivers have returned to normal flow and colour.

-The recent flooding in the district may lead to a temporary increase in the number of mosquitoes and flies.
+Flooding may lead to a temporary increase in the number of mosquitoes and flies.
 Residents are advised to use insect repellent to help avoid being bitten and to tip water from containers around their properties.

 Self Care and Wellness